akirylchyk/bnr/README.md

 # EHU final project.

-Ionic mobile application about history which tells the history about Belarusian identity formation in the early 20th century.
+Ionic mobile application which tells the history about Belarusian identity formation in the early 20th century.